psistwu/teaching_subversive/draft/chap02.md

-# Teaching As a Subversive Activity
+---

-## II.
-The Medium Is the Message, Of Course
+title: The Medium Is the Message, of Course
+chapter: 2
+---
 One of the most dangerous men around at the moment---dangerous because he seems to be subverting traditional